Jeong Yim: Cheung Yim - Cheung Hung-sing 張炎 (張鴻勝)

 One day in 1841, Chan Heung was away on business and his students started bullying Cheung Yim, who, tried his best not to fight back.
 But he lost his cool and gave Chan Heung's students a good thrashing.
 They reported what happened to their parents, who, then complained to Chan Heung, demanding he ask Cheung Yim to leave the King Mui Village.
 But, Chan Heung didn't want to just end Cheung Yim's training just like that.
 So, he instructed the now 17 year old Cheung Yim to go to the Pak Pai Mountains near Guangxie and find an elusive monk by the name of Ching Cho and tell him why he was sent to look for this monk.

 In 1841 Cheung Yim arrived at the Pak Pai Mountain and found the Monk with the name of Ching Cho.
-But, Ching Cho was a wanted fugitive for being a co-founder of the monk, and knew his life was in danger so he needed to be as discreet as he could, and be aware of strangers.
+But, Ching Cho was a wanted fugitive for being a co-founder of the Hung Mun(洪門), and knew his life was in danger so he needed to be as discreet as he could, and be aware of strangers.
 So, when the young Cheung Yim showed up asking questions, Ching Cho needed to know if what he stated was true or whether or not this was a government assassin sent to kill him.
 He then asked Cheung Yim to demonstrate his martial arts for him.
 Once Cheung Yim started his form, Ching Cho immediately recognized Cheung Yim's gung fu as authentic Shaolin martial arts.